ravensgate-tux/Discordianism_ksc/Inari_Rite_of_Longevity_and_Prosperity.md

 ---

 ## Acknowledgements
-Thanks to the long lineage of daruma makers and to Discordians everywhere.
-Hail Eris.
+Thanks to the countless hands that shaped the fox statues and offered rice before me.
+Blessings to Inari, and to all who keep the way of harmony.